The key components of The Athens Group’s proposed redevelopment plan include the following:

 The resort’s trash will continue to be consolidated and picked up from a shielded facility in the center of the golf course, as is the case today.

-No single-family homes are included in The Athens Group’s proposed plan, which instead envisions luxury beachfront condominiums and luxury golf-side residences within a high-end resort setting.
+No single-family homes are included in The Athens Group’s plan, which instead envisions luxury beachfront condominiums and luxury golf-side residences within a high-end resort setting.
 The vast majority of the property, including the golf and tennis recreation and open space area will be preserved as recreation and open space.

 The Athens Group’s detailed Construction Management Plan addresses the important construction planning issues such as construction staging, haul routes, employee parking, the construction road through the golf course and its direct entrance from US 41 in order to eliminate construction traffic from the adjacent residential neighborhoods, security, construction fencing, noise, dust and vibration, in order to minimize the construction impact on our neighbors and the community.
 This plan has been vetted with the City and the project’s neighbors and stakeholders, and it reflects their input.
 During the resort’s redevelopment, The Construction Management Plan is available to be downloaded here.
 The Athens Group will also have a dedicated construction contact person who will be available 24 hours a day to address all construction-related concerns.